 Often remote workers are asked to come over to the “main” site.
 Which is funny when you think of it, there tends to be some hierarchical difference between sites, which can easily lead to “us vs them” thinking.
 When working with projects or product development that is distributed over multiple sites, I often ask them if traveling from site A to site B is similar to traveling from site B to site A. The answer may surprise you, try it :-).

-A replacement that is being used more and more in remote working to build relationships is Hangouts, Skype calls, chats or emails.
-Of course these are less “rich” communication mechanisms compared to face to face communication, still they can be used to establish a relationship.
+A replacement that is being used more and more in remote working to build relationships is Zoom, Google Meets, Skype calls, Slack, chats or emails.
+Of course, these are less “rich” communication mechanisms compared to face to face communication, still, they can be used to establish a relationship.

 For example, working as a freelance editor with InfoQ it took 2 years before I met face to face with my lead editor and colleague editors and with one of the founders of InfoQ for the first time.
 We mostly communicated via email, and occasionally with skype, and we have some online tools like Jira who help us to manage the work.
 There clearly is a relationship which enables us to do cool and interesting things together (take a look at my InfoQ Author page to see what I’ve published with them).

 Some people nowadays favor written communication with email, chats, twitter DM or whatapp over phone or Skype calls.
 It gives them the freedom to communicate when and where they want, and to think about things before they communicate.
 For some people writing is easier than speaking, for example when English is not their main language (something that I’ve experienced a lot with our translation teams) or for introverts.